10 NDA MLAs meet Manipur Governor, claim 44 MLAs support popular government - www.lokmattimes.com

 A senior official had said that Biren Singh, who resigned from the Chief Minister’s post on February 9, four days before the promulgation of the President’s Rule in the trouble-torn state, requested Bhalla to take immediate steps to resolve the vital issues, including that of illegal immigrants.

-BJP’s Rajya Sabha member from Manipur, Maharaja Sanajaoba Leishemba, earlier this month expressed hope that a popular government would be formed in the state within the next two months.
+BJP’s Rajya Sabha member from Manipur, Maharaja Sanajaoba Leishemba, had, earlier this month, expressed hope that a popular government would be formed in the state within the next two months.
 He urged all political leaders to unite in dealing with the challenges the state has been facing.

 "The President’s rule alone cannot resolve the prevailing issues.
 A popular government can function closely in tandem with the people and find a solution to the present ethnic crisis," he had told the media.